neelsg/lithium/docs/tour.md

         v Vertex(1, 2)
         fmt.printLn(v.Dist())

-You can use the `local` keyword to make properties or even methods only available to the methods in the object itself.
+You can use the `private` keyword to make properties or even methods only available to the methods in the object itself.
 If you try to use `v.X` in the main function in this case, you will get a compile error.